fabrylab/pyTFM/README.md

-## tracktion_force_microscopy
+## Traction Force Microscopy
 Many cellular functions dependent on the mechanical interactions of cells with their substrate.
-Traktion force microscopy measures the forces that cells exert on their substrate.
-Additionally the menachnical properties of whole cellcolonies ,in particular the distribution of stresses acros the colony surface, as well as the forces transmitted accros cell-cell contacts, can be analyzed using a Finite Elements approach.
+Traction force microscopy measures the forces that cells exert on their substrate.
+Additionally the menachnical properties of whole cell colonies, in particular the distribution of stresses accros the colony surface, as well as the forces transmitted accros cell-cell contacts, can be analyzed using a Finite Elements approach (Monolayer Stress Microscopy).
+Here both methods are implemented in a clickpoints addon, making it easy to analyzed whole datasets.

-In tracktion force microscopy cells are seeded on a linearly elastic substrated and allowed to adhere to its surface.
+In traction force microscopy cells are seeded on a linearly elastic substrated and allowed to adhere to its surface.
 The substrate, e.g. Polyacrylamide Gel, is filled with micrometer sized flourescent beads.
 When the cell exerts forces on its substrate it cause deformations.
 These deformations can be trackt by imaging the beads.
 First an image of the beads is taken.
 Then the cells are detached from their substrated, e.g. by trypsinization.
 Lastly another image of the beads is taken.
 The two images of the beads are used to calculate a deformation field using Particle Image Velocimetry.
-The tracktion forces i.e. forces applied from the cells to the substrate surface are then calculated using Fourrier Transform Tracktion Force Microscopy (FTTC).
-Earlier implementations of
-FTTC relied on asuming inifinte substrate thikness.
+The traction forces i.e. forces applied from the cells to the substrate surface are then calculated using Fourrier Transform Traction Force Microscopy (FTTC).
+Earlier implementations of FTTC relied on asuming inifinte substrate thikness.
 Here a correction for finite substrate thikness is included.
 Forces that are exerted from a cell to its substrate must be belanced by the cell internally or at contact points to other cells.
 The internal stress state of a cell patch are calculate by Monolayer Stress Microscopy.
 In brief the cell sheat is modeled as a 2D surfaces.
 The traction forces calculated from FTTC are applied to this cell sheet.
 Internal streses are the recoverd by using standard 2D Finite Elements approache.
 The user can mark cell borders,along wich line stresses i.e. the force transmitted per line segment, are calculated.
 Additionally stress measures accros the whole colony area, such as the average shear and normal stress are calculated.

-# literature
+# Literature

-Standard Fourrier Transform Tracktion Force Microcopy:
+Standard Fourrier Transform Traction Force Microcopy:

 **Traction fields, moments, and strain energy that cells exert on their surroundings**<br>
 James P. Butler, Iva Marija Tolić-Norrelykke, Ben Fabry, and Jeffrey J. Fredberg<br>
 [*Am J Physiol Cell Physiol 282: C595–C605, (2002)*](https://www.physiology.org/doi/pdf/10.1152/ajpcell.00270.2001)

-Fourrier Transform Tracktion Force Microcopy with finite substrate thikness:
+Fourrier Transform Traction Force Microcopy with finite substrate thikness:

 **Physical forces during collective cell migration**<br>
 Xavier Trepat, Michael R. Wasserman, Thomas E. Angelini, Emil Millet, David A. Weitz,